 The Committee has decided that the best way to meet the objectives of our long-term incentive program is to award a combination of performance-based restricted stock and time-based restricted stock, allocated as shown below.
-In 2022, to reaffirm the alignment of pay and performance, the Committee chose to award only performance-based restricted stock to our NEOs, which, provided performance criteria are met, will cliff vest after a period of three years.
+In 2024, to reaffirm the alignment of pay and performance, the Committee chose to award only performancebased restricted stock to our NEOs, which, provided performance criteria are met, will cliff vest after a period of three years for Messrs.
+Christopher, Martin and Sigloch, and five years for Mr. Miritello.